SueChear/Singlecell_RNAseq-pipeline/README.md

 seurat.integrated<-IntegrateData(anchorset=anchors)
 ```

-#specify that we will perform downstream analysis on integrated data, note that the original unmodified data still resides in the 'RNA' assay
+Sspecify that we will perform downstream analysis on integrated data, note that the original unmodified data still resides in the 'RNA' assay
 ```
 DefaultAssay(seurat.integrated)<-"integrated"
 ```

 Run the standard workflow for visualization and clustering.
-RunPCA by default compute and stores 50 PCs
+RunPCA by default computes and stores 50 PCs.

 ```
 seurat.integrated<-ScaleData(seurat.integrated)